Karnataka govt changes 'Tipu Jayanti' celebration venue, gives instructions

 He warned that action will be taken against people who incite riots and attempt to disrupt the peace during the celebration.

 "The state government has been celebrating Tipu Jayanti for the last three years.
-Security is being deployed as some have been issuing statements regrading threatening to saborage Tipu Jayanti celebrations.
+Security is being deployed as some have been issuing statements regarding threatening to sabotage Tipu Jayanti celebrations.

-According to reports, following decisions have been taken regarding the event.
+According to reports, the following decisions have been taken regarding the event.

 1. No processions should be taken out (for or against)